openfisca/openfisca-core/README.md

 How to contribute to OpenFisca (beta) ?

-The development of OpenFisca (beta) is an FLOSS project wich code is distributed under the GPL licence version 3 or later (see license.txt).
+OpenFisca (beta) is a FLOSS project wich code is distributed under the GPL licence version 3 or later (see license.txt).
 The source code is freely available and still undergoes heavy development.
 Feel free to join the OpenFisca developpment team on GitHub